-Read liquid balance-sheet power like a moving board
+Read liquid balance-sheet power in one disciplined board

-This surface translates periodic disclosures into a cleaner rolling view so you can keep corporate cash, reserve stacks, and liquidity conditions in one place.
+This surface organizes periodic disclosures into a disciplined reference view so you can keep corporate cash, reserve stacks, and liquidity conditions in one frame.

-This surface translates periodic disclosures into a cleaner rolling view so you can keep corporate cash, reserve stacks, and liquidity conditions in one place.
+This surface organizes periodic disclosures into a disciplined reference view so you can keep corporate cash, reserve stacks, and liquidity conditions in one frame.

 Cash and near-cash change what a company, institution, or sovereign can do next.
-This board is built to help customers see that optionality faster.
+This board is built to make that optionality visible faster.

-The homepage gives you the visible liquidity map, while the watchlist, category, year, method, and source pages give the context behind the movement.
+The homepage gives you the visible liquidity map, while the watchlist, category, year, method, and source pages carry the context behind the movement.

-This surface is built for the people who want to know who actually has room to move.
-It keeps corporate cash, sovereign reserve depth, money-market assets, and the method behind the motion in one place so the liquidity story reads clearly.
+This surface is built for people who want to know who actually has room to move.
+It keeps corporate cash, sovereign reserve depth, money-market assets, and the source period behind each estimate in one frame so the liquidity story reads clearly.

 Apple stays on the board because its disclosed cash, equivalents, and marketable securities still make it one of the most visible liquidity stories in the public-company universe.